andyp123/blender_ue4_export_tools/README.md

 + __Use Object Copy__ (off) - Instead of generating a collider with the convex hull tool, a copy of the original object will be used.
 + __Delete Converted__ (on) - Delete the original selected objects leaving only the active object and the created colliders.
 + __Copy Active Transform__ (on) - Copy the active object's transform to the selected objects so the active object and colliders are all in the same position.

 ### Select Colliders
 Selects the colliders belonging to the selected object(s).

 #### Options
 + __Only Colliders__ (off) - Deselect everything except colliders belonging to the original selected object(s).

+### Organise Colliders
+Moves any objects with valid collider names to the collider layer and sets their render type to wireframe.

+#### Options
++ __Only Selected__ (off) - Restrict the function to only selected objects instead of operating on the entire scene.

 ### Export Object(s)
 The Export Objects option will export all the selected objects and corresponding colliders (regardless of whether or not they are selected or hidden).
 Exported objects will automatically be centered to the origin and exported to individual .fbx files with the same name as the object, containing the object and its colliders.